-- Standard Contractual Clauses – Standard Contractual Clauses (“SCCs”), also known as ‘Model Clauses,’ are contracts that offer additional adequate safeguards with respect to data protection that are needed in case of a transfer of personal data to any third country.
+(2) Standard Contractual Clauses – Standard Contractual Clauses (“SCCs”), also known as ‘Model Clauses,’ are contracts that offer additional adequate safeguards with respect to data protection that are needed in case of a transfer of personal data to any third country.
 SCCs are an instrument which may not be modified and must be signed as provided.
 However, they may be included as part of a broader agreement and other clauses may be added as long as they don’t contradict the SCCs.
 This is a “ready to use” instrument.
 Until June 4, 2021, there were three sets of approved SCCs.
 On June 4, 2021, the European Commission adopted two new sets of SCCs, one for use between Data Controllers and Data Processors (Article 28 of the GDPR) and one for the transfer of personal data to third countries (Article 46 of the GDPR).
 They reflect new requirements under the GDPR and take into account the Schrems II judgement of the European Court of Justice, ensuring a high level of data protection for citizens.
 Date Controllers and Data Processors who are currently using previous sets of SCCs, have 18 months to transition from the old SCCs to the new ones.
 The two new sets of SCCs are available on the website of the European Commission here: SCCs between Data Controllers and Data Processors; SCCs for transfers of data to third countries.

-First Advantage utilizes SCCs in various situations with suppliers, affiliates and clients.
+First Advantage relies on SCCs with suppliers, affiliates and customers.
 The use of SCCs and their interplay with associated services or data protection agreements can be complex and fact specific.
 Always consult with your legal counsel when determining if SCCs are an appropriate way for cross-border data transfers.

-- Binding Corporate Rules – Referred to as “BCRs” and covered in Article 47 of the GDPR.
-BCRs are personal data protection policies which are followed by a group of companies (g. multinational corporate groups) in order to provide appropriate safeguards for transfers of personal data within the group, including outside the EEA.
-Generally BCRs are implemented amongst Data Controllers/joint controllers within the same corporate group; processor organizations may also use BCRs amongst their group processor organizations.
+(3) Binding Corporate Rules – Referred to as “BCRs” and covered in Article 47 of the GDPR.
+BCRs are personal data protection policies which are followed by a group of companies (e.g. multinational corporate groups) in order to provide appropriate safeguards for transfers of personal data within the group, including outside the EEA.
+Generally, BCRs are implemented amongst Data Controllers/joint controllers within the same corporate group; processor organisations may also use BCRs amongst their group processor organisations.
 BCRs must be approved by the competent national supervisory authority, a process which can take months or even years.

-- Derogations – It’s important to note that some less common derogations exist under Article 49 which can be viewed as exceptions to the rules identified in items 1-4.
-These derogations must be interpreted very restrictively and only for occasional and non-repetitive processing activities.
-Examples of these derogations include: (a) situations in which the data subject has explicitly consented to the transfer after having been informed about the risks of transfer; and (b) if the data transfer is necessary for important reasons of public interest.
+(5) Derogations – It’s important to note that some less common derogations exist under Article 49 which can be viewed as exceptions to the rules identified in items 1-4.
+These derogations are interpreted very restrictively and only for occasional and non-repetitive processing activities.
+Examples of these derogations include: (a) situations in which the Data Subject has explicitly consented to the transfer after having been informed about the risks of transfer; and (b) if the data transfer is necessary for important reasons of public interest.